-- 6.2.2.
-In the case of a student who has been admitted with advanced standing directly into Level 6 of the course, clauses 6.1, 6.1.1, 6.2 and 6.2.1 apply with reference only to the modules of Level 6. - 6.3.
-A student registered for the BA Honours who has failed to achieve Third Class Honours may be recommended for the award of the Ordinary degree if the student's weighted average for Levels 5 and 6 is 35 or more (after re-assessments), and the student has passed at least 300 credits of modules of which at least 60 credits must be at Level 6. - 6.4.
-A student registered for the BA Honours may, at the Assessment Board's discretion, re-register in modules failed after re-assessment totalling up to 60 credits within the maximum period of registration and may gain an Honours degree by this route.
-In highly exceptional circumstances, a student may be invited at the Board's discretion to repeat the whole of Level 6 (once only). - 6.5.
-The Assessment Board has discretion to recommend special consideration in the case of a student whose performance has been affected by illness or other valid cause, including where appropriate the offer of the award of an Aegrotat degree.
+- 5.2.2 In the case of a student who has been admitted with advanced standing directly into Level 6 of the course, clauses 6.1, 6.1.1, 6.2 and 6.2.1 apply with reference only to the modules of Level 6. - 5.3 A student registered for the BA Honours who has failed to achieve Third Class Honours may be recommended for the award of the Ordinary degree if the student's weighted average for Levels 5 and 6 is 35 or more (after re-assessments), and the student has passed at least 300 credits of modules of which at least 60 credits must be at Level 6.
+For the Theology and Counselling programme, any award under this Regulation shall not be awarded in the named subject which implies that the candidate is entitled to practice that profession.
+Instead an Ordinary degree in Higher Education will be awarded. - 5.4 A student registered for the BA Honours may, at the Assessment Board's discretion, re-register in modules failed after re-assessment totalling up to 60 credits within the maximum period of registration and may gain an Honours degree by this route.
+In highly exceptional circumstances, a student may be invited at the Board's discretion to repeat the whole of Level 6 (once only). - 5.5 The Assessment Board has discretion to recommend special consideration in the case of a student whose performance has been affected by illness or other valid cause, including where appropriate the offer of the award of an Aegrotat degree.

-7. Appeals
+6. Appeals

-- 7.1.
-Any student who wishes to appeal against the results determined by the Assessment Board must address the appeal in writing to the Registrar clearly stating the grounds on which the appeal is made.
+- 6.1 Any student who wishes to appeal against the results determined by the Assessment Board must address the appeal in writing to the Registrar clearly stating the grounds on which the appeal is made.
 All such appeals must reach the Registrar not later than five working days after the publication of the relevant results in the case of Level 6, and not later than ten working days after the publication of the relevant results in other cases.
-Appellants shall not have degrees, diplomas or certificates conferred upon them while their appeal is under review. - 7.2.
-Possible grounds for appeal are as follows: - (a) that a student's performance in an assessment suffered through illness or other factors of which the student was unable or for valid reasons unwilling to inform the Assessment Board through the extenuating circumstances procedures before it reached its decision. - (b) that there has been an administrative error in the management of the assessment. - (c) that the assessment was not run in accordance with the programme of study regulations. - (d) that the Assessment Board has failed to consider material circumstances, relating to the delivery of a module, which have adversely affected a student's performance in assessment.
-This ground will only be deemed acceptable if: - the circumstances have been the subject of a Student Complaints and Grievance procedure; and - ii. the case of the complaint has been upheld; and - iii. steps have not been taken to mitigate the effects of the circumstances. - (e) an appeal against a penalty imposed for academic misconduct. - (f) that some other irregularity occurred.
+Appellants shall not have degrees, diplomas or certificates conferred upon them while their appeal is under review. - 6.2 Possible grounds for appeal are as follows: - (a) that a student's performance in an assessment suffered through illness or other factors of which the student was unable or for valid reasons unwilling to inform the Assessment Board through the extenuating circumstances procedures before it reached its decision. - (b) that there has been an administrative error in the management of the assessment. - (c) that the assessment was not run in accordance with the programme of study regulations. - (d) that the Assessment Board has failed to consider material circumstances, relating to the delivery of a module, which have adversely affected a student's performance in assessment.
+This ground will only be deemed acceptable if: - i. the circumstances have been the subject of a Student Complaints and Grievance procedure; and - ii. the case of the complaint has been upheld; and - iii. steps have not been taken to mitigate the effects of the circumstances. - (e) an appeal against a penalty imposed for academic misconduct. - (f) that some other irregularity occurred.